-1.1 Summary of Finding for the 2021 Engineering Investigation
+1.1 Summary of Finding for the 2022 Engineering Investigation

 Task 1.
-Annual change in storage for the Bunker Hill Basin for the preceding water year (Fall 2019 to Fall 2020)
+Annual change in storage for the Bunker Hill Basin for the preceding water year (Fall 2020 to Fall 2021)

-Change in storage between Fall 2019 and Fall 2020
+Change in storage between Fall 2020 and Fall 2021

-The amount of water stored in the Basin decreased by -67,875 acre-ft between 2019 and 2020.
+The amount of water stored in the Basin decreased by -93,846 acre-ft between 2020 and 2021.

 Task 2.
-Accumulated change in storage of the Bunker Hill Basin as of the last day of the preceding water year (June 30, 2020)
+Accumulated change in storage of the Bunker Hill Basin as of the last day of the preceding water year (June 30, 2021)

-Accumulated change in storage between July 1993 and June 2020.
+Accumulated change in storage between July 1993 and June 20211.

-The amount in storage in the Summer of 2020 is 486,185 acre-ft less than the summer of 1993.
+The amount in storage in the Summer of 2021 is 580,031 acre-ft less than the summer of 1993.

 Task 3.
-Total groundwater production from the Bunker Hill Basin for the preceding water year (July 1, 2019 - June 30, 2020)
+Total groundwater production from the Bunker Hill Basin for the preceding water year (July 1, 2020 - June 30, 2021)

-154,155 acre-ft of groundwater was produced from the basin during the previous water year.
+173,171 acre-ft of groundwater was produced from the basin during the previous water year.

-&lt;sup>1 In the District's Engineering Investigation (EI) prior to 1993-94, the accumulated change in storage was based on the basin storage in 1984 as considered full.
+1 In the District's Engineering Investigation (EI) prior to 1993-94, the accumulated change in storage was based on the basin storage in 1984 as considered full.
 A concern arose regarding high groundwater levels in the Pressure Zone of the Bunker Hill Basin.
-Therefore, in response to the City of San Bernardino's comments on accumulated change in storage, all EI's since that time are based on 1993 basin storage levels considered as full.
+Therefore, in response to the City of San Bernardino's comments on accumulated change in storage, all El's since that time are based on 1993 basin storage levels considered as full.
 The BTAC makes annual recharge recommendations to optimize recharge.

 Task 4.
-Estimate of the annual change in the Bunker Hill Basin storage for the current water year (July 1, 2020 - June 30, 2021)
+Estimate of the annual change in the Bunker Hill Basin storage for the current water year (July 1, 2021 - June 30, 2022)

-The amount of water in the Basin is estimated to decrease by -5,623 acre-ft during the current water year.
+The amount of water in the Basin is estimated to decrease by -79,759 acreft during the current water year.

 Task 5.
-Estimate of the annual change in the Bunker Hill Basin storage for the ensuing water year (July 1, 2021 - June 30, 2022)
+Estimate of the annual change in the Bunker Hill Basin storage for the ensuing water year (July 1, 2022 - June 30, 2023)

-The amount of water in the Basin is estimated to decrease by 4,219 acre-ft during the ensuing water year presuming average precipitation.
+The amount of water in the Basin is estimated to decrease by 5,943 acre-ft during the ensuing water year presuming average precipitation.

 Task 6.
-Average annual change in Bunker Hill Basin storage for the immediate past ten water years (2010 - 2020)
+Average annual change in Bunker Hill Basin storage for the immediate past ten water years (2011 - 2021)

 Task 7.
-Estimated amount of historically agricultural water and other than agricultural water to be withdrawn from the groundwater supplies of the District for the ensuing water year (July 1, 2021 - June 30, 2022)
+Estimated amount of historically2 agricultural water and other than agricultural water to be withdrawn from the groundwater supplies of the District for the ensuing water year (July 1, 2022 - June 30, 2023)

-Estimated amount of historically agricultural water withdrawn from the groundwater supplies within the District boundary for the ensuing water year (July 1, 2021 - June 30, 2022)
+Estimated amount of historically agricultural water withdrawn from the groundwater supplies within the District boundary for the ensuing water year (July 1, 2022 - June 30, 2023)

-Estimated amount of other than agricultural water withdrawn from the groundwater supplies of the District for the ensuing water year (July 1, 2021 - June 30, 2022)
+Estimated amount of other than agricultural water withdrawn from the groundwater supplies of the District for the ensuing water year (July 1, 2022 - June 30, 2023)

-&lt;sup>2 Prior to the December 2017 California Supreme Court Decision the Board Provided an Agricultural rate in accordance with CWC 755.
+2 Prior to the December 2017 California Supreme Court Decision the Board Provided an Agricultural rate in accordance with CWC 755.
 See Appendix E.

 Task 8.
-Estimated amount of water necessary for surface distribution for the ensuing water year for the Bunker Hill Basin and the District (July 1, 2021 - June 30, 2022)
+Estimated amount of water necessary for surface distribution for the ensuing water year for the Bunker Hill Basin and the District (July 1, 2022 - June 30, 2023)

-Estimated amount of water necessary for surface distribution for the ensuing water year (July 1, 2021 - June 30, 2022) for the Bunker Hill Basin
+Estimated amount of water necessary for surface distribution for the ensuing water year (July 1, 2022 - June 30, 2023) for the Bunker Hill Basin

-Estimated amount of water necessary for surface distribution for the ensuing water year (July 1, 2021 - June 30, 2022) within the District Boundary
+Estimated amount of water necessary for surface distribution for the ensuing water year (July 1, 2022 - June 30, 2023) within the District Boundary

 Task 9.
-The amount of water that is necessary for the replenishment of the groundwater supplies of the Bunker Hill Basin and the District for the ensuing water year (July 1, 2021 - June 30, 2022).
+The amount of water that is necessary for the replenishment of the groundwater supplies of the Bunker Hill Basin and the District for the ensuing water year (July 1, 2022 - June 30, 2023).

-The amount of water which is necessary for the replenishment of the groundwater supplies of the Bunker Hill Basin for the ensuing water year (July 1, 2021 - June 30, 2022)
+The amount of water which is necessary for the replenishment of the groundwater supplies of the Bunker Hill Basin for the ensuing water year (July 1, 2022 - June 30, 2023)